KIM SHUFRAN : Executive Director

 Stephanie attended Appalachian State University in Boone, NC where she obtained a BS in Psychology, a passion for working with individuals with developmental differences, and a love-hate relationship with winter weather.
 In her spare time, she enjoys drinking coffee, gardening (sometimes successfully but always joyfully), and spending time in the mountains.
 Stephanie has worked for the iCan House since February of 2013 and is excited to see the organization continue to grow and meet the ever-changing needs of the community.
 She loves being part of the iCan House family and admires their consistent passion, patience, and humor.

-NILAM PATEL: Contract Facilitator
+NILAM PATEL: Group Facilitator

 Programs: iClub Juniors, Real World Connections & Meet-n-Eat Social Events